vreguraman/DevSecOps-End-to-End-Project/Readme.md

 1. Right-click on the tab of your terminal session.
 2. From the context menu, select the option **'Duplicate Session'**.
 3. This will open a new tab with a duplicate of your current terminal session, which you can use to continue the setup process.
-4. After entering into the duplicate terminal, get sudo access and follow the steps below.
+4. After entering into the duplicate terminal, get sudo access and follow the steps below..

 ---